Name and background

 - How will the core work of ECU, HEA and LFHE continue under Advance HE?

-Advance HE will continue the Equality Challenge Unit’s work on equality, diversity and inclusion across all four nations of the UK, including colleges in Scotland, as well as its international partnerships.
+Advance HE will continue the ECU’s work on equality, diversity and inclusion across all four nations of the UK, including colleges in Scotland, as well as its international partnerships.
 The Athena SWAN and Race Equality Charters will remain a key focus of these efforts.

 The HEA Fellowship scheme, aligned to the Professional Standards Framework (PSF), will be retained.
 HEA Fellowship post-nominals, will also be unaffected by the merger.
 Institutions with HEA Accredited programmes will continue to confer HEA Fellowship on successful participants on those programmes.

-Advance HE will continue the Leadership Foundation’s work on leadership, governance and management including delivery of flagship programmes such as Aurora and TMP.
+Advance HE will continue the Leadership Foundation’s work on leadership, governance and management, including delivery of flagship programmes such as Aurora and the Top Management Programme.

 - Will ECU’s work and partnership with Scottish colleges continue in Advance HE